Rock and Roll Is Here to Stay

 "Rock and Roll Is Here to Stay" is a song written by David White and first recorded by his group, Danny & the Juniors.
 Released in January 1958 by ABC-Paramount Records as the follow-up to the group's #1 hit "At the Hop", it reached #19 on the Billboard Hot 100 and #16 R&B.

+Background

 The song—with its lyrics of "Rock and roll is here to stay / It will never die"—was originally written in response to attacks on rock and roll music by some conservative radio stations, including KWK in St. Louis, that included the smashing of "undesirable" rock and roll records.

-It has subsequently been recorded by many other artists, including Sha Na Na (1969) (who later performed it in the 1978 film Grease as "Johnny Casino and the Gamblers"), as well as in the 1983 horror film Christine, and Showaddywaddy (2002).
+It has subsequently been recorded by many other artists, including Sha Na Na on their debut 1969 album Rock & Roll Is Here to Stay!.
+They also released the song as their first single that year.

+They later performed the song in the 1978 film Grease as "Johnny Casino and the Gamblers" as John Travolta and Olivia Newton-John danced to the song.

+Sha Na Na performed the song on their syndicated TV show in 1977 during the first season, episode 8, with Screamin' Scott Simon on lead vocals.

+Sha Na Na performed the song in the 1970 concert film Festival Express, a train tour of Canada by the leading rock musicians of the era, which was released in 2003 as a documentary.